AlvarBer/Persimmon/docs/src/types.md

-This goes against the previously stated "pins represent relationships, not state", in fact an alternative implementation was created in which the function returned a tuple of results, and it's the compiler job to now associate the output pins to each of the elements on the tuple.
+This goes against the previously stated "pins represent relationships, not state", in fact an alternative implementation was created in which the function returned a tuple of results, and it is the compiler job to now associate the output pins to each of the elements on the tuple.
 This was done using the same current mechanism, saving into a dictionary, the difference being that while currently the values appear on the output pins and have to be moved into the dictionary (or otherwise a reference to the pin itself must be kept on the dictionary) on this case the values were fed directly to the algorithm.
-However this proved limiting, as code became more complex since more checks have to be done, there was no obvious advantage and side-effects did not disappeared but merely were harder to do.
+However, this proved limiting, as code became more complex since more checks have to be done, there was no obvious advantage and side-effects did not disappeared but merely were harder to do.

-With this kind of language it is possible to create arbitrary functions as a composition of functions, all the inputs are either omitted if the are connected through the blocks, else they are promoted to the output of the new function.
+With this kind of language it is possible to create arbitrary functions as a composition of functions, all the inputs are either omitted if they are connected through the blocks, else they are promoted to the output of the new function.
 This works as long as side effects blocks do not depend on each other, this only happens when having both *"entry"* and *"exit"* blocks.

+[^impure]: The term purity here refers to the absence of side effects on a
+    function, so a impure function is a function that performs side effects,
+[^side-effects]: Value manipulations other than the arguments passed and the
+    returned value.